Murphy96/realistic_power_bi_semantic_model_simulation_and_report/README.md

 # Welcome!

-### This is a current work in progress, circle back to see the finished piece!
+### This is a current work in progress ( as if 7/10/26), circle back to see the finished piece!

 This is a simulation of realistic business data within a PowerBI semantic model and analytical report organized in the star schema using PowerQuery and DAX, including ETL processes, data modeling, and analytics.